jonschlinkert/stringify-authors/README.md

 # stringify-authors [![NPM version](https://badge.fury.io/js/stringify-authors.svg)](http://badge.fury.io/js/stringify-authors)

 > Stringify an array or object of authors.
-Useful for adding authors, maintainers or contribuors to documentation or a readme.
+Useful for adding authors, maintainers or contributors to documentation or a readme.

 ## Install with [npm](npmjs.org)